0xSacul/template-community-island-server/README.md

-# Sunflower Land Community Island Server (Template using TypeScript).
+# Sunflower Land Community Island Server (Template using Colyseus/TypeScript).

 This basic template will help you set up your very first custom server to host your own island in Sunflower Land Community Island.